Why should a patient with negative x-rays but snuff box tenderness be immobilized in a splint or cast?

 A patient falls on his outstretched hand and has normal appearing x-rays but tenderness in the “anatomic snuff box.”
-Why might such a patient be placed in a cast despite the normal x-ray?
+Why might such a patient be immobilized in a splint or cast despite the normal x-ray?

 With any fall on an outstretched hand, there is concern for